hawkinsw/medava/README.md

 To simulate shipping different medicines, we have a few software-design options from which to choose: We could simply change the implementation of the `Medicine` class' `minimumTemperature` and `maximumTemperature` to return different constants.
 That doesn't seem like a good solution -- it does not really allow us the chance to have many different types of medicines, each of which with a particular safe-temperature range.
 Are there other options?

 Of course there are!
-Inheritance to the rescue -- in particular, *implementation inheritance*.
-Let's create a subtype of the `Medicine` class that customizes the functionality of those two virtual functions in a way that more closely models the requirements for shipping a thrombolytic drug.
+Inheritance to the rescue -- in particular, _implementation inheritance_.
+Let's create a subtype of the `Medicine` class that customizes the functionality of those two temperature-related virtual functions in a way that more closely models the requirements for shipping a thrombolytic drug.
 We will name the class `Thrombolytic`.
 In `Java`, all `public` classes have to exist in a file with the same name as the class (with a `.java` suffix).
 Add the following class declaration to the `Thrombolytic.java` file:

 ```Java
 public class Thrombolytic extends Medicine {

 }
 ```